Generating pseudo-random unitaries with a Floquet driven chaotic quantum system: Constructing quantum samplers

 The set $\{ \hat U_T( \tau_0 = \alpha) : \alpha \in [0, 2 \pi)\}$ is a loop in the space U$(N)$.
 The set of unitary operators $\hat U_T(\tau_0)$ with different values of the phases all have the same eigenvalues (quasi-energies) due to the Floquet theorem.

 The operations shifting $b$ or $\phi_0$ by $2 \pi/N$, or shifting $\tau_0$ by any phase, correspond to conjugation of the original unitary propagator by a unitary operation.
 Hence samplers based on these three types of distributions would only generate unitaries that have the same eigenvalues as the original.
 That implies that samples constructed from such discrete distributions of $b, \phi_0$ or/and continuous distributions of $\tau_0$ cannot be Haar-randomly distributed as they cannot generate unitaries with different eigenvalues.
-This in part explains why the sampler $Db\phi$ (choosing $b, \phi_0$ from discrete shifts) has a larger frame potential than the sampler $Cb\phi$ where $b, \phi_0$ are chosen based on uniform distributions in $[0, 2\pi)$.
+This in part explains why the sampler $Db\phi$ (choosing $b, \phi_0$ from a discrete set) has a larger frame potential than the sampler $Cb\phi$ where $b, \phi_0$ are chosen from uniform distributions in $[0, 2\pi)$.

 In contrast, if we choose a distribution of perturbation parameters $\mu, \mu'$ or use distributions of for $b, \phi_0$ with values not separated by factors of $2\pi/N$, then variations in the resulting unitary eigenvalue distributions is likely.
 If we choose distributions of parameters that both rotate the unitaries and change their eigenvalues, the resulting sampler would be closer to uniform.
 This in part explains why the Floquet samplers generated from both distributions of parameters that affect the strength of perturbation ($\mu, \mu'$) and continuous distributions of angles have k-frame potentials closer to those of a Haar-random distribution.